 Pajamas and Amenity Kit

 Sleep Suits and amenity kits are provided on the overnight flights, but they had some extras and I used one for this flight as well.
+Everything is sustainable, meaning the amenity kit is biodegradeable, the pajamas are made from recycled materials, and I have to say, they were pretty comfy.

-If you’re used to flying Virgin, you’ll know that the old beds needed to be converted while you were out of them.
+If you’re used to flying the old Virgin, you’ll know that the old beds needed to be converted while you were out of them.
 The back would fold down, a pad was placed over the suit, and you couldn’t slide from seat to bed mode in one swift move.
 This is what it looked like on the A330

 Food and Service.

 Every single crew member that I interacted with made the experience just that…an experience.
+No one cared if I was filming, taking pictures, and really wanted me to enjoy the experience.
+The food was top notch as well.

 As I mentioned earlier the lounge was closed for Covid; however, it’s a bit of an awkward space and nothing like the old bar setup that used to be a very Virgin thing.
 They did set out snacks shortly after dinner was served